TamaraDimov/vespa-retails/README.md

 - Mac or PC
 - Install node.js
-- Use npm as a package manager.
+- Use npm as package manager.
 - Understanding of React and Redux

 ## Front end